Cabin Fever 2: Spring Fever: Production

 The film was produced by Tonic Films, Morningstar Films, Carr Miller Entertainment, and Tunnel Post.
 The special effects are from Quantum Creation FX who created the make-up effects.
 Rider Strong and Giuseppe Andrews are the only two Cabin Fever cast members to come back for the sequel.

 The film's production originally wrapped in April 2007.

 After extensive re-editing and re-shooting by the producers, director Ti West requested to have his name removed from the film and replaced with the popular pseudonym Alan Smithee.
 Because he was not a member of the Directors Guild of America, his request was denied by the producers and he remains credited as the film's director.
 West has since disowned the final product claiming that it is more a product of the producers and executives than that of his own.

 Soundtrack

 The film score was composed by Ryan Shore.
 The film also featured songs that of "Dancing On Our Graves" by the Washington-based band The Cave Singers, "Prom Night" by Paul Zaza and Carl Zittrer from the 1980 film Prom Night and also "Inner Station" by Minimal Compact.

 Release

 The film premiered on October 24, 2009, at the Mann Chinese 6 theaters in Hollywood, California as part of the 2009 Screamfest Horror Film Festival Los Angeles.
-The DVD was released in the USA on February 16, 2010, and in the UK on February 22.
-Blu-ray disc was released in the United States and comes with the Unrated Directors Cut version of Eli Roth's Cabin Fever.

 Home media

-The film was released on DVD on February 16, 2010, in the United States.
+The film's theatrical release after its film festival run was ultimately skipped and was instead released Straight-to-DVD on February 16, 2010, in the United States.
+The DVD was also released in the UK on February 22.
+The DVD release for this film coincided with the Blu-ray disc release in the United States with the Unrated Directors Cut version of Eli Roth's first Cabin Fever film.